Retirement Guide

 Coverage Not Continuing into Retirement

-Federal regulations (COBRA) require MMSD to notify you of your rights to continue flexible spending coverage and vision coverage through MMSD after your retirement.
+Federal regulations (COBRA) require MMSD to notify you of your rights to continue vision coverage through MMSD after your retirement.
 You will be responsible for 100% of the premium to continue COBRA.
 This premium cannot be taken from your MMSD retirement benefits.
 More about your COBRA continuation rights will be mailed to your home after retirement.

 Vision

 If you have vision insurance when you retire, your coverage will end and cannot be continued as a retirement insurance benefit.
-You have the ability to continue your vision insurance for up to 18 months as COBRA continuation.
+You can continue your vision insurance for up to 18 months as COBRA continuation.

 Don’t forget to submit your FSA claims within 90 days of retirement!